arushiag/Getting-and-Cleaning-Data/README.md

-Getting-and-Cleaning-Data-Week-4-Assignment
+Getting-and-Cleaning-Data
 ================

-This repo was created to finish the assignment for week 4 of Getting and Cleaning Data Coursera course.
+This repo was created to complete the assignment for week 4 of Getting and Cleaning Data Coursera course in Data Science Specialization.
 =======================================================================================================

 -   First, download and unzip the data file into your R working directory.